marionlo/100-days-of-code/README.md

 **Today's Progress**:  Finished the second project of the #Javascript30 challenge, I did a Clock in JS and CSS.
 I've learnt a lot about transition and transform in CSS, and the Date object methods, such as getSeconds, getMinutes or getHours and how to apply style to the css with Javascript.

 **Thoughts:** A good day of coding, always good to practice Javascript :)

+### Day 10: October 12, 2018

+**Today's Progress**: Continued my course on PHP on Udemy, learnt about associative arrays (where you can give a name to the key) and multi dimensional arrays, where there is a parent array with children arrays inside of it.